10 years of Save the Student (From dorm to yacht)

 We returned to the UK in 2015, this time setting up camp in London.
 In looking for a flat, I randomly came across a boat for sale on Rightmove.

-Docked near Canary Wharf, it was advertised as a houseboat but being used as a Forex trading centre.
+Docked near Canary Wharf, it was advertised as a houseboat that was being used as a Forex trading centre.

 We renovated the boat (with splashes of our famous purple) and brought a great new team on board.